AutoWebGLM: A Large Language Model-based Web Navigating Agent: Experiments

 \subsection{Case Study and Error Analysis}

 To assess the effectiveness of our model, we conduct a series of case studies covering a range of web-based tasks, including everyday use, leisure and relaxation, and academic research, covering the typical range of web requirements.
-Our system achieves satisfactory results in most scenarios, with several specific cases detailed in the appendix~\ref{app:demo}.
+Our system achieves satisfactory results in most scenarios.

 While our system performs commendably well on a variety of web-based tasks, it has limitations.
 We identify errors that occasionally occur during task execution, which can be broadly categorized into four types: hallucinations, poor graphical recognition, misinterpretation of task context, and pop-up interruptions.
 Table~\ref{tab:error_distribution} outlines the proportion of these errors observed during error analysis.
 Although relatively infrequent, these errors are crucial in our ongoing efforts to refine and enhance the system's capabilities.